Location

 The board has a schedule of regular business, financial and operational matters, and each board committee has compiled a schedule of work to ensure that all areas for which the board has responsibility are addressed and reviewed during the course of the year.
 The chairman is responsible for ensuring that, to inform decision-making, directors receive accurate, sufficient and timely information.
 The company secretary compiles the board and committee papers which are circulated to directors prior to meetings.
 The company secretary provides minutes of each meeting and every director is aware of the right to have any concerns minutes and to seek independent advice at the Company’s expense where appropriate.

-All six members of the board bring relevant business and knowledge experience and two members are chartered accountants.
-One director is female and five are male.
+All five members of the board bring relevant business and knowledge experience and two members are chartered accountants.
+One director is female and four are male.
 The board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 The directors will continue to monitor both the boards mix of skill, experience and gender balance on the board to assure that it is well positioned to help develop and grow the business going forward.

-Amos Vizer, President & CEO
+Amos (Ami) Vizer, Executive Chairman & CEO

-Background and suitability for the role: Prior to founding SimiGon, Amos founded LogiCali, a software development house specializing in data storage applications.
+Term of office: Mr. Amos Vizer is a co-founder from SimiGon’s inception and has been the CEO an executive director of the Company since 4 November 1998.Background and suitability for the role: Prior to founding SimiGon, Amos founded LogiCali, a software development house specializing in data storage applications.
 He previously served as marketing and business development manager of ISYS Operational Management Systems, an international IT company.
 Amos also previously worked for the missiles division of RAFAEL Armament Development Authority Ltd. Additionally, he served ten years in the Israeli Air Force (IAF) as an F-4 Phantom Fighter navigator, a flight school course commander, and a Popeye missile weapons officer.
 With extensive training in advanced software development, Amos holds a BA in business administration.

-Efraim Manea, CFO and Company Secretary
+Efraim Manea, CFO, Director and Company Secretary

 Term of office: Mr. Efraim Manea was appointed as an executive director on July 30, 2010.

 Background and suitability for the role: Mr. Manea joined the Company as its finance controller in June 2008, managing its financial aspects including financial reporting, corporation accounting and tax preparation, budget and forecasting and risk management.
 Mr. Manea also fulfils the role of Company Secretary.
-He has more than seven years of accounting and management experience and before joining SimiGon served for approximately four years as an Audit Team Manager at Ernst & Young's High-Technology sector.
+He has more than fifteen years of accounting and management experience and before joining SimiGon served for approximately four years as an Audit Team Manager at Ernst & Young's High-Technology sector.
 Mr Manea is a Certified Public Accountant and holds a BA in Accounting and Business Administration from the College for Management in Israel.

 Mr. Ran Pappo, Independent Non-Executive Director